Jean Paul Lemieux: Awards and honors

 Jean Paul Lemieux received several awards for his works, including the Louis-Philippe Hébert prize in 1971 and the Molson Prize for the Canada Council for the Arts in 1974.
 In 1968, he became a Companion of the Order of Canada.
 He was also a member of the Royal Canadian Academy.
 In 1997, he was posthumously made a Grand Officer of the National Order of Quebec.

 Artistic career

 Lemieux was a representational artist whose painting career sometimes had echoes of folk art but, in 1956, at the age of 52, he changed his subject matter and refined his technique.
 The paintings which followed are among his best known.
 They usually feature emblematic scenes of French Canada, often combined with a sense of the vast spaces of his homeland.
+Lemieux was also passionate about mural art, as it democratized the accessibility of art.
+He has several murals in and about Quebec City.